buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcRelSpaceBoundary.md

 # IfcRelSpaceBoundary

-The space boundary defines the physical or virtual delimiter of a space by the relationship _IfcRelSpaceBoundary_ to the surrounding elements.
+The space boundary defines the physical or virtual delimiter of a space by the relationship _IfcRelSpaceBoundary_ to the surrounding elements.<!-- end of definition -->

 * In the case of a physical space boundary, the placement and shape of the boundary may be given, and the building element, providing the boundary is referenced,
 * In the case of a virtual space boundary, the placement and shape of the boundary may be given, and a virtual element is referenced.